UnrealMexd0x/fg_screen_record_standalone/README.md

 ### Configuration (Config.lua)

-- `Config.RecordCommand`: The command for initiating screen recording.
+- `RecordCommand`: The command for initiating screen recording.
-- `Config.RecordCommandAce`: The ACE permission required to use the record command.
+- `RecordCommandAce`: The ACE permission required to use the record command.
-- `Config.ScreenCommand`: The command for capturing a screenshot.
+- `ScreenCommand`: The command for capturing a screenshot.
-- `Config.ScreenCommandAce`: The ACE permission required to use the screenshot command.
+- `ScreenCommandAce`: The ACE permission required to use the screenshot command.

 ### Notes